deepnetworkgmbh/blog/_posts/2019-12-24-eventhub-consumer-throughput-analysis.md

 | blobstorage_stopwatch    | msec/event |		`9.35`		|			`9.31`		|			`20`			|				`13`				|
 | checkpoint_stopwatch 	   | msec/event |		`2.47`		|			`2.47`		|			`2`				|				`2`					|
 | processed_messagecounter | event/sec  |		`31.95`		|			`43.93`		|			`115.89`		|				`120`				|

+## Conclusion

+We can maximize event hub consumer throughput by using parallelism.
+In order to see the effects, the different scenarios should be applied step by step.
+Also, the appropriate metrics should be used to observe the results, correctly.
+The depicted results in this post depends on [Event Processor Host](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-event-processor-host), so different implementations may perform better.